 What Problem are we Trying to Solve?

-Cell therapy—which involves the use of human cells to restore healthy function in the human body—represents one of the most promising areas for the next generation of groundbreaking treatments.
+Regenerative medicine and cell therapies utilize human cells to restore healthy function in the human body—representing one of the most promising areas for the next generation of groundbreaking treatments.

-Cell therapies show enormous promise in the areas of cardiology, neurology, oncology, and ophthalmology.
+Regenerative medicine and cell therapies potentially will deliver effective treatments and cures in the areas of cardiology, neurology, oncology, and ophthalmology.
 Thousands of clinical trials are now underway that are focused on cancer, heart disease, urologic diseases, kidney disease, trauma-related burns and wounds, and diabetes.
-A number of trials are also underway to address diseases for which there is no cure, such as Alzheimer’s, MS, and Parkinson’s disease.
+A number of clinical trials are also underway to address diseases for which there is no cure, such as Alzheimer’s, MS, and Parkinson’s disease.

-Despite the benefits of these treatments, cell therapies are generally not accessible to patients in the United States due to a regulatory approach that has not kept up with scientific advancements.
+Despite the benefits of these potential treatments, cell therapies are generally not available to patients.
+Government regulatory hurdles and funding shortages have not kept pace with scientific discoveries.

 What’s the Solution?